 Some online brokerages are taking after hour trading a step further and offering 24/7 trading.
 This allows investors to make trades during the gap between after hours trading and premarket trading.
 The advantage of 24/7 trading is that investors are not bound by the regular market hours schedule for making trades.

 One of the benefits of trading later in the day is convenience.
 If you’re busy with other pursuits during business hours or live in a different time zone, this might be a more optimal time for you to buy and sell stocks.

-Another potential advantage is that you have the chance to take action based on new information, such as a company’s earnings report or a major news event, without having to wait for the market to reopen.
-This can allow you to take advantage of the opportunities ahead of other investors by entering a market-on-open order.
+Another potential advantage is the opportunity to take action based on new information, such as a company’s earnings report or a major news event, without having to wait for the market to reopen.
+This can allow you to take advantage of opportunities ahead of other investors by entering a market-on-open order.
 This allows you to make a trade as soon as the market opens for regular trading hours.

 Finally, buyers can sometimes snag cheaper prices for individual stocks or exchange-traded funds after-hours.
-This can be due in part to the fact that there’s less competition, since fewer people are trading, but it’s far from a guarantee that you’ll get better prices.
+This may reflect lower competition, since fewer people are trading, but it’s far from a guarantee that you’ll get better prices.